-Governments set standards on the product characteristics that can be sold domestically, applicable to both foreign and domestic firms, to correct for various types of domestic consumption externalities.
-We model these standards as fixed labor requirements, leading to the exit of low-quality firms, and provide empirical evidence for the extensive margin effect in export data.
-The theoretical framework studies the effects of implementing these regulations with a focus on the interdependency created across trade partners.
+theoretical framework studies the effects of implementing these regulations with a focus on the interdependency created across trade partners.
 Our first result is that there is no role for international coordination in a framework where preferences are CES.
 However, deviating from that knife-edge case, regulations now affect the economy through multiple new channels.
 We show that there is a positive optimal standard for all countries even allowing for the loss of variety and wastefulness of the fixed cost, but our main result is that higher standards improve the welfare of trade partners as well.
 This is because outside of CES, regulations affect trade shares and thus create spillovers on trade partners.
 For this reason, the paper justifies trade agreements on standards on the basis of a positive externality and extends the role of cooperation to efficiency considerations.
-We identify and provide a decomposition of the overall international spillover into these two channels.
-The possible welfare gains from all countries moving to their optimal regulations are larger than eliminating current tariffs across the board.
+We identify and provide a decomposition of the international spillover into two channels: a terms of trade channel and an entry channel.
 A two-country deep trade agreement exercise highlights the way cooperation, in lieu of harmonization, can lead to jointly optimal standards with higher welfare achieved through higher levels of regulations.

 Our framework allows us to compare the optimal degree of restrictiveness of standards that countries of different characteristics impose.
-We find that larger countries and those with a higher level of average quality optimally choose more restrictive standards.
+We find that richer countries and those with a higher level of average quality optimally choose more restrictive standards.
 This result is consistent with our evidence that larger, richer, and less open economies tend to impose a larger number and more restrictive technical standards.

 Throughout, we examine standards linked to vertical norms, aimed to induce a positive externality in domestic consumption.
 There are various potentially fruitful extensions.
-First, regulations might also relate to horizontal product norms (Schmidt and Steingress, 2022; Mei and Xu, 2022).
-Second, and potentially more impactful, there are important externalities governments aim to reduce that are global in nature, such as pollution.
+First, regulations might also relate to horizontal product norms (Schmidt and Steingress, 2022; Mei and Xu, 2023).
+Second, endogenous quality would introduce new margins of adjustment (Disdier et al., 2023).
+Finally, potentially most impactful, there are important externalities governments aim to reduce that are global in nature, such as pollution.
 We are not aware of current papers that examine regulations on these fronts in a setting where market power distortions create their own spillovers.